lintonye/learnreact.design/_posts/2017-06-20-reactjs-react-native.md

 <a name="learning-goals">

 # Learning Goals
 - What is React Native?
-Why its name includes "Native"?
+Why does its name include "Native"?
+- Why is React Native cool?
 - What can we build with React Native?
 What about React?
 - What is ReactDOM?
-- What is React Renderer?
+- What does a React Renderer do?
 - How does React Sketch.app work?
 - How does ReactVR work?
 - What is ReactJS?
 React.js?